agentzhao/spotify-prediction/README.md

 ![Random Forest](./images/randomforest.png)

-Our data driven insight from the small dataset of 40,000 songs is that **Instrumentalness** is the most important factor in predicting the popularity of a song.
+Through the use of the decision tree and random forest classifier, our data driven insight from the small dataset of 40,000 songs is that **Instrumentalness** is the most important factor in predicting the popularity of a song.
 More specifically, a lower instrumentalness (more vocals) is more popular with listeners.

 However, our model is not perfect and there are many other factors that were not accounted for.
 For example, song themes, popularity of the music artist, and the shift in trends of music over the decades.
 Despite these limitations, our model provides a good starting point for exploring how different song traits impact the popularity of a song.